-2 B.A.LL.D W.W.Hunter, The Indian Musalmans (California: Sani H. Panhawar, 2015).
-P. 79 unreached goals the purposes and the objectives of the conference could not be achieved.
+1 B.A.LL.D W.W.Hunter, The Indian Musalmans (California: Sani H. Panhawar, 2015).
+P. 79

-3 Saqib Akbar, Pākistān Kay D[⊥] n[⊥] Masālak, 1st ed.
+2 Saqib Akbar, Pākistān Kay D | n | Masālak, 1st ed.
 (Al-Basirah, n.d.). p.84;

-4 Ministery of Interior Govt of Pak, Pakistan Education Conference, 1983rd ed.
+3 Ministery of Interior Govt of Pak, Pakistan Education Conference, 1983rd ed.
 (Govt of Pakistan, 1948).
 P.05

-This is a happier news for the religious seminaries that they are independently developing the curriculum for the dars e nizami 1 project which comprises textual study of Quran 2, Sunnah3 and their being sources of Islamic Law along with it a major part of classical fiqh and its applications on the contemporary newer issues, Arabic literature, Arabic grammar and other supplementary and helping material constitute the greater part of the project which usually produces Ulama, muftis 4 who are the major stake holder to guide people in their daily life religious matters through fatwa.
+This is a happier news for the religious seminaries that they are independently developing the curriculum for the dars e nizami 1 project which comprises textual study of Quran 2 , Sunnah3 and their being sources of Islamic Law along with it a major part of classical fiqh and its applications on the contemporary newer issues, Arabic literature, Arabic grammar and other supplementary and helping material constitute the greater part of the project which usually produces Ulama, muftis 4 who are the major stake holder to guide people in their daily life religious matters through fatwa.
 Most of the religious institutions are full time institutions and responsible to cater all the primary facilities required for the pupils however some of the such institutions are the leading institutions as they have most qualified staff having MPhil and PhD degrees which shows that they are playing a vital role in educating the people and providing the competent resource persons like muftis.